madmurphy/libconfini/MANUAL.md

 so it is possible to make **libconfini** aware of a segment of memory that must be protected from writing operations.

-After having set the value to be assigned to implicit key elements, and having enabled `IniFormat::implicit_is_not_empty` in the format, it is possible to test whether a dispatched key is implicit or not by comparing the address of its `value` property with the global variable `#INI_GLOBAL_IMPLICIT_VALUE`:
+After having set the value to be assigned to implicit key elements and having enabled `IniFormat::implicit_is_not_empty` in the format, it is possible to test whether a dispatched key is implicit or not by comparing the address of its `value` property with the global variable `#INI_GLOBAL_IMPLICIT_VALUE`: